The Kronplatz region in South Tyrol-Südtirol – the northernmost region of Italy - comprises a unique, astonishingly varied landscape mixture.

-Yes, the Kronplatz Holiday Region is quite the active place.
+Yes, the Kronplatz area is quite the active place.
 The area does in fact get its name from South Tyrol-Südtirol’s number one ski mountain, and it is famous far and wide as THE winter destination.
 And that is not just because of its total of three ski areas, which include not only the Plan de Corones-Kronplatz, but also the Speikboden and the Klausberg.
 But it is also extremely inviting throughout the entire year to get closer to the fresh, green, Alpine environment.
 Three nature parks extend a thousand adventures of the mountain world, its waters, and its flora and fauna out to visitors.

 The residents of the Val Pusteria and its side valleys Val Casies, Valle Anterselva, Valle Aurina and Val Badia are proud to present their identity here in its full variety, with the numerous customs, the cultural events, and the culinary treats, no matter whether they are of German, Italian, or Ladin cultural origin.
 And the different traditional costumes and handicrafts also reflect this, as does the cuisine which is renowned beyond all borders – the local Val Pusteria and Ladin fare combined with the Mediterranean influence.